-The Community Crisis Ministries Fund is a ministry of the First Congregational Church, United Church of Christ, of South Portland, Maine.
+Community Crisis Ministries (CCM) is a ministry of the First Congregational Church, United Church of Christ, of South Portland, Maine.
 Its purpose is to help neighbors in South Portland and Cape Elizabeth who have nowhere else to turn.
-All requests for assistance come by referral through a social agency, individuals and professionals in the community such as school principals, guidance counselors, nurses, teachers, and social workers.
+All requests for assistance come by referral through local General Assistance programs or through community school departments.

-The Outreach Ministries Coordinator helps referred individuals explore all existing community resources.
-When they and their advocates have exhausted all these, the resources of the Fund are used to meet urgent and basic needs of people of all ages.
+When referred individuals have explored and exhausted all existing community resources, Community Crisis Ministries funds are used to meet basic needs of people of all ages.
 There are no forms to fill out, no further criteria to meet and no religious requirements.

 How Did Community Crisis Ministries Start?

 It all started with a gift to give away.
-In November 1999, the Church was offered an anonymous one million dollar gift to be used to help the people of South Portland and Cape Elizabeth.
-The only conditions were that the money had to be given away and couldn’t he given to existing charities.
+In November 1999, the Church was offered an extremely generous financial gift to be used to help the people of South Portland and Cape Elizabeth.
+The only conditions were that the money had to be given away and couldn’t be given to existing charities.

-In the UCC tradition of discussion and careful consideration, the 900 members of the congregation arrived at a common vision for the use of this challenging gift.
-It would he spent in three years and would serve their most vulnerable neighbors in South Portland and Cape Elizabeth: children, the elderly, and the poor and disadvantaged.
+In the UCC tradition of discussion and careful consideration, the members of the congregation arrived at a common vision for the use of this challenging gift.
+It would be spent in three years and would serve their most vulnerable neighbors in South Portland and Cape Elizabeth: children, the elderly, and the poor and disadvantaged.
+A full-time Outreach Ministries Coordinator was hired to receive requests for financial assistance and allocate funds with the help of the CCM Committee.

 What has Community Crisis Ministries Become?

 This generous gift extraordinarily heightened church members’ awareness of the difficulties families face in two southern Maine communities that are demographically among the wealthiest in Maine.
-As a result, church members have responded generously when asked to contribute to continue the work of the Fund.
-During the past year 220 households have given $132,500 in addition to regular church pledges.
-In 2002, the Community Crisis Ministries Fund provided four times the total amount of support that the City of South Portland and the Town of Cape Elizabeth provided in general assistance, combined!
+As a result, church members have responded generously (and continue to do so) when asked to contribute to the program.
+It presently has a part-time Outreach Ministries Coordinator who continues to work with volunteers on the Community Crisis Ministries Committee to distribute funds.

-During the past four years the Fund has supported more than 430 local families with:
+During the past 15 years CCM has supported more than 1300 local families with:

-The Church supports within its annual budget the operating costs of the Fund.
+The Church supports within its annual budget the operating costs of the program.
 Because of this, 100% of every gift provides direct assistance to those in greatest need.

-While church members are asked on an annual basis to replenish the Fund, we must also look to the future.
-Church members can help to build an endowed fund by adding the Fund as a beneficiary in their wills.
-Unless otherwise stipulated these bequest gifts will be placed in an endowment that will provide permanent and stable funding for the Community Crisis Ministries Fund – a true legacy of care from one generation to another.
+While church members are asked on an annual basis to replenish the Community Crisis Ministries Fund, we must also look to the future.
+Church members can help to build an endowed fund by adding CCM as a beneficiary in their wills.

-We’re daily reminded of the critical resource this Fund provides.
+We’re daily reminded of the critical resource this program provides.
 In many cases it has literally reversed what appeared to be an inevitable outcome for a neighbor in need.

 A neighbor whose family was helped by the Fund: